Jiahao004/DistillCSE/README.md

-# DistillCSE: On Distillation for Contrastive Learning Sentence Embeddings
+# DistillCSE: Distilled Contrastive Learning for Sentence Embeddings

 This is the source code of DistilLCSE, which study the factors that affect the distillation learning for contrastive learning sentence embeddings.